Free Christmas Foundation Paper Piecing patterns

-These Santa and candy cane motifs are just two of a set of seasonal foundation paper piecing templates that we’re bringing you as part of our Quilty Advent Calendar series.
+These Santa and candy cane motifs are just two of a set of seasonal foundation paper piecing templates that we're bringing you as part of our 24 Free Christmas Sewing Projects series.
 Sew them up into fabric gift tags or why not sew each design from the series below into a square block and piece them with solid squares to make a festive mini quilt?

 Free Christmas Foundation Paper Piecing Patterns